Western Australian Land Information System: Benefits of WALIS

 In the mid-seventies, several challenges with the management of land information in Western Australia arose.
 The electronic capture of location-based data, particularly tenure and cadastral information, began across several organisations.
 It was recognised that investment in electronic systems and the capture of this information needed to be coordinated across government in order to manage costs and prevent duplication of effort.

-It was also recognised that by co-ordinating the management of location-based information across government, in consultation with the private sector and research organisations, this information could be re-used and add value to the broader economy of WA.
+It was also recognised that by coordinating the management of location-based information across government, in consultation with the private sector and research organisations, this information could be re-used and add value to the broader economy of WA.

 In 2004, ACIL Tasman Pty Ltd were commissioned to report on the value of WALIS.
 The report found that:

 These two quantitative analyses yielded estimates of the value contributed by WALIS of $14 and $15 million a year, respectively, to the WA economy.

 WALIS also adds value because it enables a more efficient collection and production of spatial data.
 This was estimated to have an annual value of at least $1 million a year.